kdukuray/topics-in-software-engineering/README.md

 # Topics in Software Engineering

-# Proposal: LedgerPay - A CryptoCurrency Payment Processor
+# LedgerPay - A CryptoCurrency Payment Processor

 LedgerPay is a cryptocurrency payment processor designed to help businesses accept crypto payments seamlessly, much like how Stripe enables online transactions.
 It provides a secure and efficient way for businesses to integrate cryptocurrency payments without relying on traditional banks.